Veteran's Court Program

 • Increased frequency of court appearances

-• Increase frequency of probation and/or Pre-trial reporting
+• Increased frequency of probation and/or Pre-trial reporting

 • Serving time in jail